SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 ##### [﻿](§15.115)*( ﻿25﻿ ) Marking implosive pronunciation (glottalic ingressives):* { ﻿◌↓﻿ }, { ﻿◌͜↓﻿ }

 [﻿](§15.116)We mark implosives with the use of the downward arrow.
 This practice is taken directly from the IPA into the TPA.
 I also got the idea to mark ejectives using an upward arrow.
-However, in the IPA, they had specific letters for voiceless and voiced implosives such as [ ﻿ƥ, ɓ, ƭ, ɗ, ̢ƭ, ᶑ, ƙ, ɠ, ʠ, ʛ﻿ ].
+However, in the IPA, they had specific letters for voiceless and voiced implosives such as [ ﻿ƥ, ɓ, ƭ, ɗ, 𝼉, ᶑ, ƙ, ɠ, ʠ, ʛ﻿ ].
 Those letters are intentionally not being used in the TPA as reserves.
 They are the same pulmonic letters, but with a rightward hook that is attached on top.
-They are all precomposed letters except for [ ﻿ƭ﻿ ].
 The correct way to write implosives in the TPA is with the plosive letter plus the downward arrow to the right of the letter.

 [﻿](§15.117)◌↓ downwards arrow (U+2193)